-2413 Development of the Exceptional Child.
-(3)
+Development of the Exceptional Child.
+(3) Prerequisites: CDT 1213, CDT 1224, or by permission of instructor.

 This course focuses on the identification of atypically developing children, family, and classroom intervention strategies and available support services.
 Legal, ethical, legislative, and family issues will be explored.
 Resources include Mississippi Early Learning Guidelines, Infant Toddler Environmental Rating Scale Revised (ITERS-R), and Early Childhood Environmental Rating Scale Revised (ECERS-R).
 Two lecture and two lab hours per week.